unhcr/koboloadeR/README.md

 # Introduction
-KoboAnalyser is a R package to conduct data discovery and analysis for data collected through  KoboToolbox.
+koboloadeR is a R package to conduct data discovery and analysis for data collected through  KoboToolbox.
-The package is largely based on KoboloadeR (https://github.com/Edouard-Legoupil/koboloadeR) by Edouard Legoupil

-# KoboAnalyser quick setup
+# koboloadeR quick setup

 ## Prerequisite
-To be able to use KoboAnalyser you will need:
+To be able to use koboloadeR you will need:

 * R: download here: https://cran.rstudio.com/).
 For Windows, choose "install R for the first time".